mclausen/AcmeCorporation/README.md

 ### Client

+**The visual studio way**

+You can easily run the web server from visual studio by selecting **AcmeCorporation.Client** and hit F5.
+Make sure that you run it as console and not under IISExpress **Make sure that you have installed node packages and installed angular cli globally**

+**The Console way**
  1. Open your favorite powershell editor and navigate to '<directory you cloned the project>\Src\AcmeCorporation-Client' and run `ng serve`
  2. Open your browser and go to http://localhost:4200